 These condensed parent company-only financial statements have been prepared in accordance with Rule 12-04, Schedule I of Regulation S-X, as the restricted net assets of the subsidiaries of the Parent (as defined in Rule 4-08(e)(3) of Regulation S-X) exceed 25% of the consolidated net assets of the Parent.
-The ability of the Parent's operating subsidiaries to pay dividends may be restricted due to the terms of the subsidiaries' First Lien Term Loan Agreement, as described in Note 8, "Debt" to the audited consolidated financial statements.
+The ability of the Parent's operating subsidiaries to pay dividends may be restricted due to the terms of the 2022 Credit Agreement, as described in Note 9, "Debt" to the audited consolidated financial statements.